Case Study: Enabling self-service and advanced analytics for TfNSW on Azure

 • Ensure data privacy and security, with robust governance controls supported by the platform

-Key Outcomes for the Business
+Key Business Outcomes

 ODL Data Foundation ready for Advanced Analytics